Navneethmenon/C-Notes/README.md

-These are Articles and short notes on C programming.
+These are Articles and important short notes on C programming.